elias-pschernig/Shitty-Novel/book.md

 I'm still approaching the mansion as I observe Amy.
 She works at the eye doctors, but seems a bit off today.
 I feel a slight pang of jealousy- she looks like she's also expecting more from Dr. Alecan than just filing records on patients.
 I push aside the wave of inadequacy that begins pooling in my mind, and continue approaching the door.

 Amy has already knocked, I step up the deck and greet her nervously.

+The heavy wooden door creaks as it slowly opens.
+Nobody is standing inside; did the door open on its own?
+Amy smiles briefly at me and walks in, obviously knowing where she's going.
+I think I remember my way to the front desk, maybe I can page Dr. Alecan there.